 'L. medeoloides' (Lilium)

-Known as "Kuruma-Yuri" in its native Japan, legend holds that this alpine species which grows in volcanic soils is the favorite flower of the ŌGoddess of Mount FujiÕ.
+Known as "Kuruma-Yuri" in its native Japan, legend holds that this alpine species which grows in volcanic soils is the favorite flower of the ÔGoddess of Mount FujiŐ.
 Often a difficult garden subject, the waxy orange, black spotted flowers of Lilium medeoloides are only about 1-1/2 inches in diameter.
 A planting site rich in leaf-mold on top of gravel with winter protection and semi-shaded conditions are a must to successfully grow it.

 Photo courtesy of Dr. Fritz Ewald believed to be of wild plant photo taken by Moto Shimizu.
 Notice the bamboo leaves in the foreground.

-Welcome to B&D Lilies
+Welcome to B&D Lilies®

 First in Garden Lilies™ since 1978.

-(This site was updated on
+This site was updated on Sunday, April 30, 2023.

-Read our new B&D Lilies Garden BLOG!
+Read our B&D Lilies® Garden BLOG!
 Learn about creating deer "booby-traps", dealing with family pets in the garden, emergency transplanting and other timely tips.
-"LIKE" us on our new Facebook page and stay updated.
-(New windows will open so you do not lose your place on our website.)
+"LIKE" us on our Facebook page and stay updated.
+(New windows will open so you do not lose your place on this website.)

 Don't miss out, register for our free newsletter!